 Karate Classes In Tolworth

-Karate could be defined as a weapon-less means of self defence.
-It consists of powerful offensive and defensive strategies making use of all parts of the body to their highest possible advantage.
-It’s an empty handed martial art that’s intended to fend off armed opponents.
+Karate could be described as a weapon free means of self defence.
+It comprises powerful offensive and defensive techniques making use of all parts of the body to their highest possible advantage.
+It is deemed an empty handed martial art which was built to defend against armed opponents.

 Healthy for the heart, great for conditioning and mental clarity.
 Shows you willpower as well as the ability to abide by directions under pressure.
 Practitioners of Karate usually proceed with the martial art in to later life.
 It provides a feeling of success only possible through certain sports activities and martial arts.

 Karate Lessons/Classes In Tolworth